-The random walk generation process has no intrinsic concept of "rank," "position," or "presentation order," ensuring that the resulting Synthetic UIH data is free from these artifacts.
+The random walk generation process has no intrinsic concept of "rank," "position," or "presentation order," ensuring that the resulting Synthetic UIH data is free from positional and presentation-order artifacts.
+We note that while this process eliminates position and temporal-ordering biases by construction, popularity bias encoded in graph edge weights may persist; we provide a quantitative bias audit in Appendix~\ref{app:bias_audit}.
 This two-stage filtering mechanism is the core mechanic that enables the creation of a clean, high-quality training curriculum, preserving valuable collaborative information while discarding contaminating biases.
 For example: \begin{boxA} A user interacted with the following sequence of items: <RECTOKEN> REC870 REC5932 REC6271 REC1852 REC1624 REC409 REC6034 REC3608 </RECTOKEN>, <RECTOKEN> REC870 REC5524 REC180 REC4637 REC5552 REC6862 REC6033 REC4948 </RECTOKEN>, <RECTOKEN> REC7402 REC1581 REC5202 REC5289 REC2325 REC5067 REC6960 REC73 </RECTOKEN>, <RECTOKEN> REC1815 REC4896 REC2334 REC7479 REC4502 REC4861 REC1295 REC6855 </RECTOKEN>, <RECTOKEN> REC7479 REC1815 REC2334 REC3927 REC7667 REC2958 REC6513 REC4896 </RECTOKEN>, <RECTOKEN> REC1815 REC4224 REC5068 REC2334 REC4861 REC6855 REC7766 REC2410 </RECTOKEN>, <RECTOKEN> REC1815 REC2633 REC2433 REC2372 REC650 REC4064 REC2334 REC1295 </RECTOKEN>, <RECTOKEN> REC1815 REC5412 REC6298 REC3831 REC6513 REC138 REC5680 REC4210 </RECTOKEN> \end{boxA}